tomsawyer0224/maskgit/README.md

      ![image](results/generated_images/validate_on_epoch_320.png) \
      ![image](results/generated_images/validate_on_epoch_340.png)
 3. **Conclusion** \
-The performance of the model is not good, for some likely reasons:
+The performance of the model is not good.
+The reasons can be:
 - The dataset is too small (1799 images). ⟶ Try to use a bigger dataset.
 - The model is not complex enough. ⟶ Try to use another configuration (increase image_size, depth, laten_dim, d_model, nhead, etc.).
 # How to use: